 Before You Talk to The Insurance Company Call Us

-The Harrisburg personal injury attorneys of Handler, Henning & Rosenberg LLP offer free case evaluations.
+The Harrisburg personal injury attorneys of Handler, Henning & Rosenberg LLC offer free case evaluations.
 Call our office to schedule your free consultation.
 We want to protect you from insurance companies that want to pay you less than you are entitled to receive for your accident claim.